Agencies are required to make public access determinations for records at the time of transfer of the records to State Records' custody.

 To make a public access determination at the time of transfer, agencies will complete the tab of the Archives Access and Description Lists.

-If the information assets are already in our custody State Records will send through a Public Access Determination template with a request to complete and authorise the determination.
+If the records are already in our custody State Records will send through a Public Access Determination template with a request to complete and authorise the determination.

 A public access determination can apply to:

-• a broad range of information assets from an agency, including from multiple systems (a blanket determination)
+• a broad range of records from an agency, including from multiple systems (a blanket determination)

-• a set of information assets from the same recordkeeping system (a series)
+• a set of records from the same recordkeeping system (a series)

-• a specific set of information assets from a recordkeeping system transferred at the same time and with the same access requirements (a consignment)
+• a specific set of records from a recordkeeping system transferred at the same time and with the same access requirements (a consignment)

 To satisfy the requirement to consult with the Director, agencies should refer to the Public Access Determinations Guideline prepared by State Records.